 Are you asking, “what images can I use on my website?”
 Well, the quick answer is photos of your tours and activities, of course.
 But there’s more to it.
 Snaps from your point and shoot camera, or even your smartphone, won’t look as good as professional shots.
 So I recommend hiring a photographer to capture everything.

-Not only will these images polish up your tourism website design, but also help travelers picture having the experience — which is the first hook to get them to book.
+Not only will these images polish up your tour operator website design, but also help travelers picture having the experience — which is the first hook to get them to book.
 By featuring guests and highlighting their genuine expressions while participating, you can influence travelers to think, “I want to try that, too.”

 Cinematography has the same effect, if not more.
 Regardless, the best places to add videos and images on your website is the header of most pages, and with your booking items.